sensu/sensu-go-chef/README.md

 ```

 ### sensu_entity
 An entity is a representation of anything that needs to be monitored.
+From Sensu Go 6.0.0 onward, updates of an existing agent entity's subscriptions, labels, annotations, and attributes should be done via this resource, as updating via `sensu_agent` will be ignored.

 #### Properties
 * `entity_class` **required** the entity type, should be either `agent` or `proxy`.
-Entities should only be created as `agent` in this manner if unable to deploy them through the `sensu_agent` resource on the machine.
 * `deregister` Whether or not the entity should be removed from Sensu once the Sensu agent process's keepalive dies.
 Not needed for proxy entities.
 * `deregistration` Hash of handlers for use when the entity is deregistered.
 Not needed for proxy entities.
 * `namespace` the Sensu RBAC namespace that this check belongs to, default: *default*